abuseofnotation/abuseofnotation.github.io/c_v.md

 - Authored technical specifications and contributed to JavaScript, TypeScript, and Ruby on Rails development.
 - Conducted business analysis to improve user engagement and streamline workflows.
 - Developed technical documentation and communication materials.

+**Contract Front-End Developer – Optima ERP Solutions** _Jul 2023 – Dec 2023_

+Worked with a small, fast-paced team to develop and enhance features for an innovative ERP platform tailored to small and medium-sized businesses.

+- Developed the front-end of the platform using Vue.js, building responsive and dynamic user interfaces.
+- Collaborated closely with the founding team to iterate on design and functionality, ensuring alignment with customer needs and business objectives.
+- Integrated third-party APIs and services to extend the platform's capabilities, improving overall user experience.
+- Contributed to setting up an efficient development workflow using Git and Agile methodologies, enabling smooth collaboration and faster delivery cycles.

 **Lead of Front-End Development - [Growyze](https://www.growyze.com/)**
 _Apr 2022 – Jul 2023_